 When he protests to go to nursery, I know it's just him wanting to be home with mummy.
 Nothing more.
 If the protests are met with tears, I know he's going through a separation anxiety phase, and after a few extra cuddles he'll be fine.
 I know because he's clingier than usual, wants to be carried often and wants me around all the time.
 (Although if there's a sudden change in behaviour with respect to your toddler not wanting to go to nursery/ school, it's best to find out why rather than simply assuming he's being a pain or just fussing.
 He could be getting bullied/ shouted at/ feeling insecure).

 So if I had to share a piece of advice for expectant mums or new mums, it would be to not fret the small stuff (though you undoubtedly will in the first few weeks when everything seems a haze and every cry results in 'WTF do I do now?').
 Realise that your baby is growing and learning and experimenting, and with that comes changes and phases.
 This too shall pass.
 Enjoy the journey.

-TIP: Download the Wonder Weeks app or visit the website www.thewonderweeks.com to get a better understanding of why your baby is suddenly behaving differently.
-Wonder Weeks explains the mental and physical developmental ‘leaps’ a baby goes through in the first year of his life.
+TIP: Download the Wonder Weeks app or visit their website to get a better understanding of why your baby is suddenly behaving differently.
+Wonder Weeks explains the mental and physical developmental ‘leaps’ babies go through in the first year of their life.